 Parents: You can help prevent your child from using alcohol, tobacco, and other drugs.

 Research consistently demonstrates that parents are extremely important in preventing youth alcohol, tobacco, and illicit drug use.
-For instance, parents who talk to their child about substance use and about everyday events can protect their child from using substances.
+For instance, parents who talk to their child about substance use and about everyday events can protect their child from using substances, but if they’re already addicted to substance abuse, residential drug treatment is the only solution to get out of it.
 According the National Survey on Drug Use and Health (NSDUH), children are less likely to use substances when they remember their parents talking to them about their disapproval of using alcohol, tobacco, and other drugs.
 Youth who also believe their parents are involved in their activities are less likely to use drugs.
+In case there is abuse of drugs one can get addiction treatment from a rehab.
 Key research findings demonstrate that it is the youth’s perception of whether or not their parents are talking to them about daily activities or expressing disapproval of drug use that prevents them from using substances, as opposed to parents’ perceptions of these discussions.
 Often times, parents do not reiterate these conversations with their children, which can cause children to disregard, or not remember, the important messages.
 They can search for drug rehab near me and make sure their children overcome the problem.

 Evidence shows that parents can also reduce their child’s substance use by: